-If you get married or enter into a common-law relationship before you retire, your new spouse automatically becomes your eligible spouse by law.
-This means your eligible spouse will receive spousal benefits when you pass away.
-When you retire, your eligible spouse remains your beneficiary for any benefits payable upon your passing, even if you later divorce, separate from your common-law spouse, or remarry unless your eligible spouse waives their entitlement to the survivor pension before any division of your pension made as a result of the divorce or separation.
+If you get married or enter into a common-law relationship before you retire, your spouse will receive spousal benefits when you pass away provided they have not waived their entitlement and are still your eligible spouse on the date of your passing.
+Upon your retirement, your eligible spouse will remain eligible for the survivor benefits upon your passing.
+This entitlement remains valid even if you divorce, separate from your common-law spouse, or remarry, unless your eligible spouse waives their right to the survivor pension before any division of your pension made as a result of the divorce or separation.